Susovan292/Susovan292/README.md

 ###

-<h2 align="left">My name is Susovan and I'm a 3rd year Computer Science Student, from India.</h2>
+<h2 align="left">My name is Susovan and I'm a Final year Computer Science Student, from India.</h2>

 ###